Wisp

 What is Wisp?

-Wisp is designed to be a low-overhead, easy to implement protocol for proxying multiple TCP and UDP sockets over a single websocket connection.
+Wisp is designed to be a low-overhead, easy-to-implement protocol for proxying multiple TCP and UDP sockets over a single WebSocket connection.

 What does this have to do with proxies?